CUBRID/cubrid-testtools/CTP/doc/memoryleak_guide.md

 1. Click the build number, then click the `MemoryLeak` tab.
 ![verify_results_exists](./memoryleak_image/verify_results_exists.png)
 2. Go throuth the `Scenario` column, check whether there are `medium` and all the  `sql-01` to `sql-s21last` results exists.
-If there are some of scenarios don't shows the result, you need to check the reason.
-Usually they are in progress or tests are in the queue.
-You can see the status from http://192.168.1.86:8080/qaresult/monitor/checkQueue.nhn and see the `QUEUE_CUBRID_QA_MEMORY_LEAK_LINUX_GIT` queue.
+If there are some scenarios don't show the result, you need to check the reason.
+Usually, they are in progress or tests are in the queue.
+You can see the status of `QUEUE_CUBRID_QA_MEMORY_LEAK_LINUX_GIT` queue from http://192.168.1.86:8080/qaresult/monitor/checkQueue.nhn.
 ### Check whether there is a new Memoryleak detected
-Click each result files to see the valgrind logs.
+Click each result files to see the Valgrind logs.
 See `memory_cub_cas_14069.log` as below:
 ![verify_valgrind_log](./memoryleak_image/verify_valgrind_log.png)
  If the `Result File Size(Byte)` is small than 3000, the result file has no detected error.
 See `memory_cub_cas_24962.log` as below:
 ![verify_valgrind_log2](./memoryleak_image/verify_valgrind_log2.png)

-But in this way there are too many files need to check and it's hard to check all the call stacks by manually.
-So we add the `Analyze all results` function to show the distinct call statcks from all of the result files.
+But in this way, there are too many files need to check and it's hard to check all the call stacks by manually.
+So we add the `Analyze all results` function to show the distinct call stacks from all of the result files.
 1. Click the `Analyze all results` in the `MemoryLeak` tab page.
 ![verify_valgrind_analyze1](./memoryleak_image/verify_valgrind_analyze1.png)
-By default, it analyzes the top 6 lines in call stack, and shows the distinct call statics.
+By default, it analyzes the top 6 lines in the call stack and shows the distinct call statics.
 In the following picture, there are 7 different stacks.
 If you want to compare more lines, you can choose from the drop-down box.
 ![verify_valgrind_analyze2](./memoryleak_image/verify_valgrind_analyze2.png)
 2. Check each call stack to judge whether it is a new error.
 Some of them are known issues like: